Parodia chrysacanthion (K. Schum.) Backeb.

 Golden Powder Puff

-Parodia chrysacanthion is a small cactus that forms solitary, globular to columnar stems with spirally arranged ribs covered with thick, yellow wool at the crown.
-The stems grow up to 8 inches (20 cm) tall and up to 4 inches (10 cm) in diameter.
-Yellowish-white areoles have yellow spines.
-Flowers are yellow, funnel-shaped, and 0.8 inches (2 cm) in diameter.
-They are produced in the center of the stem.
+Parodia chrysacanthion is a small cactus with a spherical to short cylindrical, usually solitary stem with many spirally arranged ribs and densely covered with golden yellow spines.
+The stem grows up to 4.8 inches (12 cm) tall and 4 inches (10 cm) in diameter.
+Each yellowish-white areole bears a cluster of 30 to 40 straight, needle- to bristle-like, up to 0.8 inches (2 cm) long spines.
+Flowers are yellow, funnel-shaped, 0.8 inches (2 cm) in diameter, and appear in the center of the stem in summer.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Repot as needed, preferably during the warm season.
-To repot Parodia, make sure the soil is dry before repotting, then gently remove the pot.
-Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
+To repot Parodia, ensure the soil is dry before repotting, then gently remove the pot.
+Knock away the old soil from the roots, removing any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
-Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
+Place the plant in its new pot and backfill with potting soil, spreading the roots as you repot.

 Learn more at How to Grow and Care for Parodia.